eProsima/Fast-DDS-monitor/docs/rst/notes/notes.rst

     * Filter domain graph view per topic
     * Display a :ref:`problem_summary` view in a new footer section.
     * Filter problem summary per DDS entity
+    * Display eProsima products icon as part of the DDS entity information

 This release includes the following **dependencies update**: